MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/case-study--troubleshooting-an-unknown-usb-device-by-using-etw-and-netmon.md

 ---
 Description: This topic provides an example of how to use USB ETW and Netmon to troubleshoot a USB device that Windows does not recognize.
-title: Case Study: Troubleshooting an unknown USB device by using ETW and Netmon
+title: Case Study - Troubleshooting an unknown USB device by using ETW and Netmon
 ---

 # Case Study: Troubleshooting an unknown USB device by using ETW and Netmon